Post-installation instructions

 3. Open the WAS console, and navigate to the ServersServer TypesWebsphere Application servers path, and select same node where the file was copied and edited.

-4. Navigate to the Java and Process ManagementProcess definitionEnvironment Entries path, and click on New.
+4. Go to the Java and Process ManagementProcess definitionEnvironment Entries path, and click on New.
 In general properties set Name field as CONFIGURATION_FILE_PATH and value should be absolute path of the config.properties file on the node where file is located.

 Example /opt/WebSphere/AppServer/properties/config.properties